Washers & Dryers

 • Run consecutive loads to take advantage of residual heat already in the system

-DIY maintenance handles many winter dryer issues, but some situations require professional attention.
-If you've tried the troubleshooting steps above and still find your dryer takes longer in winter than it should, it's time to contact our team for a thorough inspection.
+DIY maintenance handles many winter dryer issues, but some situations require professional Connecticut dryer repair.
+If you've worked through the troubleshooting steps above and your dryer still takes longer in winter than it should, it's time to contact our team at MY APPLIANCE Repair for a thorough inspection.

 Professional service is especially important for: